Lucien Jottrand: Political positions

-Jottrand evolved from a Belgian Patriot to a progressive democratic flamingant.
-He described himself as a "Dutch-Walloon" and held a unique place within the Flemish Movement due to his proposal of a Federal Dutch realm that would also encompass Wallonia and Luxembourg.
+Jottrand evolved from a Belgian patriot to a progressive democratic flamingant.
+He described himself as a "Dutch-Walloon" and held a unique place within the Flemish Movement due to his proposal of a federal Dutch realm that would also encompass Wallonia and Luxembourg.
 This makes him a precursor to the so-called Burgundist ideal of Joris van Severen.
 Jottrand forms a link in the evolution of the Flemish Movement from a cultural to a political movement.
 For him, "Netherlandic" was a political concept rather than a linguistic or ethnic concept.
 Decentralization and equality of the various population groups were of great importance in this respect.
 Jottrand was a progressive liberal and was in contact with representatives of early socialism.
 He was chairman of the Belgian Association Démocratique of which Karl Marx was vice-chairman.
 He was also a republican and advocate for universal suffrage.

 Association Démocratique

-The Association Démocratique or 'Association Démocratique, ayant pour but l'union et la fraternité de tous les peuples (English: Democratic Association, with the goal of union and brotherhood of all peoples) in full, was a Democratic and Republican political organisation in Belgium.
-For some time it had its own journal, the Deutsche Brüsseler Zeitung.

-The group was created in 27 September 1847 in Brussels.
+The Association Démocratique or 'Association Démocratique, ayant pour but l'union et la fraternité de tous les peuples (English: Democratic Association, with the goal of union and brotherhood of all peoples) in full, was a democratic and republican political organisation in Belgium.
+For some time it had its own journal, the Deutsche Brüsseler Zeitung.The group was created in 27 September 1847 in Brussels.
 Lucien Jottrand along with Karel Spilthoorn belonged to its founding members.
 Many immigrants joined the organisation like Poles and Germans.
 The group often met up in café De Zwaan, Brussels.
 The aim of the movement was to unite all democratic forces in Belgium.
-Chairman of the organisation was Lucien Jottrand, vice-chairman was Karl Marx.
+Chairman of the organisation was Jottrand, vice-chairman was Karl Marx.
 Spilthoorn drew up the constitution of the association.
 In January 1848 a chapter was founded in Ghent, with Spilthoorn as chairman.

 Jottrand wanted to achieve social change through civil resistance and stayed away from labour revolts.
 As a radical liberal, he primarily opposed the role of the nobility in Belgian politics and the royal family.
 In contrast to the proletarian wing, including Friedrich Engels and Karl Marx, his aim was to lift the working class out of their poverty rather than liberate them from class struggle and create a different society.
 This contradiction briefly led to a split between the two and Marx even canceled his membership of the association.
 However, the build-up to the revolutions of 1848 brought them back together.
 Spilthoorn, as a representative of the Association Démocratique, was sent to Paris to meet with the Provisional Government during the February Revolution.

 The association was blamed by the Belgian authorities for the attempt to overthrow the Belgian monarchy in 1848.
 Several members were convicted at the Court of Assizes in Antwerp, including honorary president François Mellinet.
 17 members were sentenced to death on August 30, 1848 for conspiracy against the state after which the Association Démocratique fell apart.